Brand Strategy, Brand Design

 The Evolution of NY BBQ

-When Union Square Hospitality Group opened Bluesmoke Barbecue nearly 15 years ago, it was all about the best of American barbecue, served with a heaping side of Danny Meyer’s signature hospitality.
-As Bluesmoke prepares to scale and take its NY BBQ show on the road in a more flexible, fast-casual format, they needed a more robust brand identity to communicate their one-of-a-kind food and experience to a wider range of consumers, while staking their claim as New York’s first barbecue institution.
+When Union Square Hospitality Group opened Bluesmoke Barbecue 15 years ago, it was all about the best of American barbecue.
+As Bluesmoke prepares to scale and take its NY BBQ show on the road in a more fast-casual format, they needed a robust brand identity to communicate their one-of-a-kind food and experience to a wider range of consumers, while staking their claim as New York’s first barbecue institution.

 Creative inspiration for the Bluesmoke brand identity came from our own backyard: the streets of New York City, or what we called City Sidewalk Culture.
 It’s the conduit that connects the resources that define Original New York Barbecue — spices from Kalustyan’s, greens from the Union Square Farmers Market.
 It offers efficiency and entertainment, side-by-side.
 It’s a place for all people, cultures, and ideas.
 Because while USHG is proud to take their barbecue out of New York, they’ll never take the New York out of their barbecue.